Serenoa: Ecology

 The fruit is a large reddish-black drupe and is an important food source for wildlife and historically for humans.
 The plant is used as a food plant by the larvae of some Lepidoptera species such as Batrachedra decoctor, which feeds on the plant, including the interior of the inflorescence.

 Medical research

 Saw palmetto extract has been studied as a possible treatment for people with prostate cancer and for men with lower urinary tract symptoms associated with benign prostatic hyperplasia (BPH).
 As of 2023, there is no scientific evidence that saw palmetto extract is effective for treating cancer or BPH and its symptoms.

 One 2016 review of clinical studies with a standardized extract of saw palmetto (called Permixon) found that the extract was safe and may be effective for relieving BPH-induced urinary symptoms compared against a placebo.
+However, a 2023 review of 27 studies found that saw palmetto provides little to no benefit for BPH symptoms.
+Regarding urinary tract infection symptoms in males with BPH, there are now many studies indicating that it does not appear to be helpful.

 Ethnobotany

 Indigenous names are reported to include: tala or talimushi ("palmetto's uncle") in Choctaw; cani (Timucua); ta ́:la (Koasati); taalachoba ("big palm", Alabama); ta:laɬ a ́ kko ("big palm", Creek); talco ́:bˆı ("big palm", Mikasuki); and guana (Taíno, possibly).
 Saw palmetto fibers have been found among materials from indigenous people as far north as Wisconsin and New York, strongly suggesting this material was widely traded prior to European contact.
 The leaves are used for thatching by several indigenous groups, so commonly that a location in Alachua County, Florida, is named Kanapaha ("palm house").
 The fruit may have been used to treat an unclear form of fish poisoning by the Seminoles and Lucayans.